Jesus' Final Instruction

 In the ancient Jewish world, the Feast of Weeks, also known as Pentecost, was a significant celebration that marked the giving of the Law on Mount Sinai.
 What might surprise many readers is that this feast was also associated with the harvest season, a time when farmers would bring their first fruits to the temple as an offering to God.
-This backdrop sets the stage for understanding the pivotal events that unfolded after Jesus' resurrection.
+This backdrop sets the stage for understanding the events that unfolded after Jesus' resurrection, which were a direct result of his victory over sin and death.

 The days following Easter, when Christ's resurrection shook the foundations of the world, were filled with a mix of emotions for the disciples.
 They had witnessed the crucifixion, burial, and resurrection of their beloved teacher, but now they were faced with the reality of his impending departure.
-As I reflect on this period, I find myself wondering about the significance of Jesus' ascension and the Great Commission he gave to his disciples.
+As I ponder this period, I find myself wondering about the significance of Jesus' ascension and the final instruction he gave to his disciples.

 What did Jesus mean by "all authority"?